anarchomeritocrat/react-datanomy/README.md

   },
 }

-// Call createDatanomy with above declarations and export it retuns: export const [
+// Call createDatanomy with above declarations and export it returns: export const [
   CounterProvider,
   useCounter,